BrysonKagy/BrysonKagy.github.io/teaching.md

 layout: page
 title: "Teaching"
 ---
+ Spring 2024 Instructor of Record  for Math 103 Intro to Contemporary Math at NC State, Preparing the Professoriate

  Fall 2023 Instructor of Record  for Math 103 Intro to Contemporary Math at NC State

 Spring 2023 Instructor of Record  for Math 103 Intro to Contemporary Math at NC State